azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab4-conditions.md

         "pip?": "[if(greater(length(parameters('dnsLabelPrefix')), 0), bool(1), bool(0))]",
 ```

+Either way will set our new boolean correctly.

 ## Conditions

-Conditions themselves are fairly simple.
-It is another keyword that can be used in a resource object.
-It is usual to place it above the required set of four keywords: name, type, apiVersion and location.
+Condition is an optional keyword that can be used in any of your resource objects.
+It is usual to place a condition above the other required set of four keywords: name, type, apiVersion and location.
 This is to make it more obvious when reading.

 Add the condition to the top of your public IP resource object.